Mainafrancis/flask-blog/README.md

 #### By Francis Mwangi Maina. {c.h.u.i}

-## Link to live site
-You can view the site here ---> https://flask-blog254.herokuapp.com

 ## Description
 This is a blog site created using the python flask framework whereby writers can be able to write articles.